Quotient-Space Diffusion Models: Methods

 \subsection{Diffusion Process on a General Quotient Space}

-When viewed in the total space, due to the intrinsic symmetry, the distribution should assign the same probability to elements in each equivalence class, formally regarded as a $\clG$-invariant distribution.
-To guarantee this, a common approach is to start from a simple $\clG$-invariant distribution $p_\prior$ and let it undergo a $\clG$-equivariant generation process, which translates to the $\clG$-equivariance of the vector field $\bfbb_t$ (the drift term) for a diffusion process (the Wiener process defined under the Riemannian metric is $\clG$-invariant since the group $\clG$ acts on the Riemannian manifold $\clM$ isometrically).
-This guarantees that each intermediate distribution along the generation process is also $\clG$-invariant~\citep{kohler2020equivariant,hoogeboom2022equivariant}.
-As $\clG$-invariant distributions vary only \emph{across} equivalence classes, they correspond to distributions on the quotient space $\clQ := \clM/\clG$, and the generation process can also be exactly represented on the quotient space, as explicitly given by the following theorem. \begin{theorem} Assume $\{\bfxx_t\}_{t\in[0,T]}$ is a diffusion process on $\clM$, specified by the following SDE:
+When viewed in the total space $\clM$, due to the intrinsic symmetry, the distribution should assign the same probability to elements in each equivalence class, formally regarded as a $\clG$-invariant distribution.
+To guarantee this, a common approach is to start from a simple $\clG$-invariant distribution $p_\prior$ and let it undergo a $\clG$-equivariant generation process, which translates to the $\clG$-equivariance of the vector field $\bfff_t$ (the drift term) for a diffusion process (the Wiener process $\bfww_t$ defined under the Riemannian metric induces a $\clG$-invariant transition distribution when $\clG$ acts on the Riemannian manifold $\clM$ isometrically).
+This guarantees that each intermediate distribution along the generation process is also $\clG$-invariant \citep{kohler2020equivariant,hoogeboom2022equivariant}.
+As $\clG$-invariant distributions vary only \emph{across} equivalence classes, they correspond to distributions on the quotient space $\clQ := \clM/\clG$, and the generation process can also be exactly represented on the quotient space, as explicitly given by the following theorem.